m-dodd/nhl-prediction/README.md

 ![More Fun](/imgs/hockey-betting.jpg)

-This was a group project and our goal was to create a Logistic Regression model to predict the winner of NHL hockey games.
-NHL is a strong interest of ours and sports are always a little more interesting if you bet some money on them so those are the motivating factors for the project.
+The goal of this team project was create a Logistic Regression model to predict the winner of NHL hockey games.
+We recognized this as a challenging project with many obstacles and no data that was readily available to achieve our goal, but hockey is a major interest of our team and we wanted to explore logistic regression within a domain of interest.

 ## Challenges